severalnines/docs/components.rst

 Startup File
 ++++++++++++

 To customize the cmon startup process, you can define the `Command Line Arguments`_ in a custom file, instead of hacking up the init script directly.
-The CMON init script (or systemd) will append all configuration options defined inside ``/etc/default/cmon`` when starting up the cmon and translates those options into command line arguments.
+The CMON init script (or systemd) will append all configuration options defined inside ``/etc/default/cmon`` when starting up the cmon process and translates those options into command line arguments.
 For example:

 .. code-block:: bash